ShipChain/blockies/README.md

 #### NOTE

 In order to deploy, you must install the proper node modules.
 This is best done in a docker file in order not to install versions associated with your OS.
-However, you may need to install it to your computer in order to test it using `npm test` and/or `eslint index`.
-When switching between the node modules for deployement and testing, you need to delete the node_modules folder before running the `npm install` command for your docker container or computer.
+In order to make sure you have the proper node modules for deployment, you need to delete the node_modules folder before running the `npm install` command for your docker container or computer.
+It might be best to run the tests in the docker container also.

 ### How to Access